lezhnev74/iter_lib/README.md

-# Lib For Standard Iterators
+# Lib For Go Standard Iterators

 Go's standard iterators `iter.Seq[v]` and `iter.Seq2[K,V]` have no function to combine them into more useful pipelines.
 This lib provides that.